danielpetri1/bbb-recording-exporter/README.md

 Server-side version of the script that exports recorded presentation slides as a single PDF file.

+## What's supported?

+✅  Annotations <br  />

+✅  Integration with Greenlight <br  />

+✅  Polls <br  />

+✅  Slides<br  />

+✅  Text <br  />

 ## Server-Side Usage

 Place the file `export_slides.rb` in the `/usr/local/bigbluebutton/core/scripts/post_publish` directory with executable rights.

 Do the same for the file `lib/interval_tree.rb`, moving it to `/usr/local/bigbluebutton/core/lib/recordandplayback`.

 After a session is over and the presentation is processed, the script will begin to export the recording as a single PDF file.
-It can be accessed and downloaded at https://`your.bbb.hostname`/presentation/`meeting-id`/annotated_slides.pdf once rendering completes, or directly in the Greenlight interface.
+It can be accessed and downloaded at `https://<your.bbb.hostname>/presentation/<meeting-id>/annotated_slides.pdf` once rendering completes, or directly in the Greenlight interface.

 The meeting's ID is the alphanumeric string following the 2.3 in the recording's URL.